 The text for the course is listed above.
 The last page of the syllabus lists the tentative schedule of topics.
 The course is built around the textbook.
-I suggest that you read the material prior to reading the course lectures.
-The lectures will be related to but will not come directly from the text.
+I suggest that you read the material prior to taking quizzes or tests and answering discussion questions.
 There are exams, assignments, and group projects for the class; these are described below.